What to Do Algarve District (2026): The Complete Guide

 If you’re asking what to do in the Algarve in 2026, start with the essentials: choose a base (Lagos, Albufeira, Portimão, or Faro), plan at least one boat experience (Benagil Cave + the coastline), and balance your days between postcard beaches and local food spots.
 The best Algarve itinerary is simple: cliffs + water + sunsets—then a few carefully chosen towns to give the coast real character.

-• How to explore: * From Above: Walking the clifftop boardwalks and trails that connect the lighthouse with the cliffs.
-The views during golden hour are arguably the best in Portugal.
+• From Above: Walk the 2.5 km Passadiços (boardwalks) that connect the lighthouse with the surrounding cliffs.
+The views here during golden hour are arguably the best in Portugal.

-Ria Formosa & islands: the Algarve’s calmer, nature-driven side
+Ria Formosa & Islands: The Algarve’s calmer, nature-driven side

 The Ria Formosa Natural Park is a completely different Algarve: a labyrinth of lagoons, channels, salt pans, and barrier islands.
 This is a protected sanctuary for wildlife, including one of the world’s largest seahorse populations.

-Praia da Falésia: The World’s Best Beach & Cycling
+Praia da Falésia: The world’s best beach & cycling

 Recently ranked as the #1 beach in the world, Falésia is a 6km stretch of red and orange clay cliffs contrasting with white sand and blue water.